webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 If running with `--dedupeConcurrent`, each new hash is automatically committed to `allhashes` and `allcounts` is updated for every new hash.
-If a concurrent crawl is canceled, it is additionally tracked in `allcanceled` to indicate that it needs to be included in the remove crawl count
+If a concurrent crawl is canceled, it is additionally tracked in `allcanceled` to indicate that it needs to be included in the removed crawl count.

 #### Dedupe Lookup